 My personal philosophy regarding rhinoplasty was fashioned through a fusion of the craft I learned from my mentors and my personal experience after performing hundreds of nasal surgeries.
 As with all thought processes, it is an evolving one.
 I learn every day after evaluating every one of my surgical results.
 I continuously strive to deliver a natural result that will last throughout the patient’s life.

-The cartilage can be acquired, or harvested, from the septum, which is inside the nose.
+The best cartilage grafts for rhinoplasty are obtained from the nasal septum, inside the nose.
 This is because the cartilage from the septum is strong and maintains its shape.
 These two qualities are not found in any other cartilage found in the body.
 If the patient has had a previous septoplasty, I may take the cartilage grafts from the ear.
 This is done through a small incision that is hidden behind the ear.
 The ear does not change in shape or appearance after the cartilage is taken.
 The downside of using ear cartilage in rhinoplasty is that it is not as strong and it has an irregular shape.

-The skin and soft tissue overlying the bone and cartilage is an important anatomical component of the nose.
+The skin and the soft tissue that covers the bone and cartilage is an important part of the nose.
 It is important to understand how the thickness of the skin influences the result of the rhinoplasty.
-For example, patients with thin skin can achieve relatively good tip definition (Figure 12a, Figure 12b).
+For example, patients with thin skin can achieve relatively good tip definition (Figure 10).
 In fact, great care must be taken with these patients so that all of the cartilage and bony edges are rounded, so there are no sharp edges.
 I avoid the use of certain types of grafts in these patients, so as to avoid any showing through the skin.
 The contouring of the bony and cartilaginous framework must be impeccable.
 Any small irregularity will be noticeable once the post-operative swelling has subsided.

-On the other hand, patients with thick skin are limited in the definition that can be achieved (Figure 13a, 13b).
+On the other hand, patients with thick skin are limited in the definition that can be achieved (Figure 11).
 I employ various techniques in order to attempt to achieve the maximum tip definition possible.
 For example, I may use tip grafts to help “push” the thick skin and obtain definition or use the support from the septum to provide nasal tip support.
 In addition, I will thin the skin from the inside to help improve the definition.
 The use of structural rhinoplasty is very important in patients with thick skin.
 The nasal tip must be strengthened in order to combat the extra weight of the thick skin.
-If the nasal tip is not strengthened, the extra weight of the skin will tend to drop the nasal tip, thus loosing definition and projection.
+If the nasal tip is not strengthened, the extra weight of the skin will tend to drop the nasal tip, thus loosing definition, projection, and rotation.
 Patients with thick skin may also encounter prolonged swelling and scar tissue formation.
 I will sometimes use steroid injections to help bring the nasal swelling down.